Transportation Alternatives: Clark, Skamania, and Klickitat Counties

 - Funds cannot be used to supplement the construction of an existing project.
-For example, TAP funds cannot be used to pay for the sidewalk portion on an existing road project.
+For example, TA funds cannot be used to pay for the sidewalk portion on an existing road project.

 - Project must be open for public access

 The following is a general list of project evaluation criteria and points available.
-Detailed TAP criteria can be downloaded here, or in the sidebar throughout this section.
+Detailed TA criteria can be downloaded here, or in the sidebar throughout this section.

 - Public Benefit, 25 Points